 - Documentation: Consistent tracking helps in monitoring progress and health.

-By the age of eighteen months, a child’s development is showcased through significant milestones across the body parts and various domains.
+A child’s development is showcased through significant milestones across the body parts and various domains by eighteen months.

 Observers can expect enhancements in key language skills, such as the burgeoning ability to form simple words and follow basic instructions.